CoyoteStark25/Head_Rest_Ltd_Retail_Company_Analysis_Excel/README.md

 # Head Rest Ltd Retail Company Performance Analysis
 ![HeadRestBedPic](https://github.com/CoyoteStark25/Head_Rest_Ltd_Retail_Company_Analysis_Excel/assets/77941966/2d0151c0-dc3a-443a-af0b-9b5605dc3163)

-Our data belongs to a fictional retail company called Head Rest Ltd. Head Rest Ltd. sells beds and sleep-related accessories.The company has several stores, each of which has a home manager.Each store sells four brands of products, including our own brand, Head Rest Beds.Each brand offers products in the categories of mattresses,bed frames, pillows and bed linen Managers earn commissions based on sales and their time in service.
+The data belongs to a fictional retail company called Head Rest Ltd. Head Rest Ltd. sells beds and sleep-related accessories.The company has several stores, each of which has a home manager.Each store sells four brands of products, including our own brand, Head Rest Beds.Each brand offers products in the categories of mattresses,bed frames, pillows and bed linen Managers earn commissions based on sales and their time in service.

-_**Disclaimer**_: All datasets and reports do no represent any company, institution, or country, but just a dummy dataset to demonstrate the capabilities of Power Pivot in Excel.
+_**Disclaimer**_: All datasets and reports do not represent any company, institution, or country, but just a dummy dataset to demonstrate the capabilities of Power Pivot in Excel.

 ## Problem Statement

-- Which State had the most sales?
+- Which City had the most sales?
 - which product category had the most sales?
 - which product category had the most YoY Sales Growth?
 - which month of the year is sales at an all time high?
 - Which brand had the most sales?
 - Which brand had the most Yoy Sales Growth?
-- Which month had the most sales?
+- Which month had the least sales?
+- Which city sold the least no of units?

 ## Skills / Concepts Demonstrated
 The following Power BI Features were incorporated: